-- H. Effect on other colleges, departments or programs.
+- G. Describe how this curriculum change is a response to student learning assessment outcomes that are part of a departmental or college assessment plan or informal assessment activities.
+This is an existing course that has not changed in that area. - H. Effect on other colleges, departments or programs.
 If consultation with others is required, attach evidence of consultation and support.
 If objections have been raised, document the resolution.
-Demonstrate that the program you propose is not a duplication of an existing one. no effect. - I. Effect on your department's programs.
+Demonstrate that the program you propose is not a duplication of an existing one. none - I. Effect on your department's programs.
 Show how the proposed change fits with other departmental offerings.